natan-carvalho/address-management-system/README.md

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>

 - Microsoft.EntityFrameworkCore and its dependencies to work with the database.
-- Microsoft.EntityFrameworkCore.SqlServer to work with sql server.
+- Npgsql.EntityFrameworkCore.PostgreSQL to work with PostgreSQL.
 - Newtonsoft.Json to convert json to string and string to json.

 ## 🏁 Getting Started <a name = "getting_started"></a>